hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/index.html.md

 ---
 layout: "cloud"
 page_title: "Users, Teams, and Organizations - Terraform Cloud and Terraform Enterprise"
+description: |-
+  Organizations contain one or more teams, and teams contain one or more users.
+Users are individual members of an organization.
 ---

 # Users, Teams, and Organizations